cse163/book/book_source/source/module-7-geospatial-data/lesson-19-geospatial-data-misc-python/introduction-to-geospatial-data.md

 In order to process this special column format to encode geospatial information, we have to use a new library called `geopandas` .
 Don't worry, everything you know from `pandas` carries over here with some added on features!

 In the code cell below, we show how to load in one of these geospatial datasets with `geopandas` .
 The dataset contains information about various countries of the world and information like their population and GDP.
-The file we will use a is a shapefile ( `.shp` ).
+The file we will use is a shapefile ( `.shp` ).
 The file format itself is actually pretty complex so we will only look at the data after parsing it in `geopandas` rather than looking at the file directly.

 ```python
 import geopandas as gpd